dustinpfister/blog_posts/_posts/python-standard-library-inspect.md

 The get members method of the inspect module can be used as a way to get all the members of an object, sorted by the name of each.
 In addition is is possible to pass a predicate function as a second argument that can be used as a way to filter members of the object.
 So when it comes to learning about a module I can use this method as a way to get all the classes of a module to know what I am dealing with when it comes to the classes that are in a module.
 So in this section I will be going over the get members method of inspect, and how it can be used as a way to filter over libraries.

 ### 2.2 - Get all members of the sys module

+Lets start off with a simple example of the inspect.getmembers method where I am taking a look at everything there is to work with in the sys module.

 ```python
 import inspect